 All Stars Concert

-Held annually at Nashville's Schermerhorn Symphony Center, the Keep the Music Playing All Stars Concert honors the best elementary, middle, and high school music programs in Metro Nashville Public Schools by giving them the once-in-a-lifetime opportunity to perform on a world class stage.
-Country star Chris Young hosted the 2012 event in February and performed his No. 1 hit "You" with Nashville School of the Arts students, Mignon Grabois and Charley Woods.
+Held annually at Nashville’s Schermerhorn Symphony Center, the Keep the Music Playing All Stars Concert honors the best elementary, middle, and high school music programs in Metro Nashville Public Schools by giving them the once-in-a-lifetime opportunity to perform on a world class stage.
+Country star Scotty McCreery hosted the 2013 event in February and performed “The River,” written by CMA board member Victoria Shaw, with students from Sylvan Park Elementary.

 All Stars Marching Band

-In 2011 the Keep the Music Playing All Stars Marching Band performed in the CMA Music Festival Kick Off Parade.
-The marching band is comprised of the top band students from many of Metro's public high schools and is under the direction of a different band director each year.
+Since 2011, the Keep the Music Playing All Stars Marching Band has performed in the CMA Music Festival Kick Off Parade.
+The marching band is comprised of the top band students from many of Metro’s public high schools and is under the direction of a different band director each year.